kevinmarx/overflowing/README.md

   <script src="jquery.js"></script>
   <script src="jquery.overflowing.js"></script>
   <script>
-    $('.targetElement').overflowing('.parentElement', function(overflowed){
+    $('.targetElement').overflowing('.parentElement', function(overflowed) {
       console.log('This element is being overflowed', overflowed)
     })
   </script>
 </body>
 ```
-This setup will check if `.targetElement` is overflowing any of its parents up to and including `.parentElement`.
+This setup will check if `.targetElement` is overflowing any of its parents up to and including `.parentElement` and logging all the elements it overflows in the callback.

 ## License
 Copyright © 2012 Kevin Marx